Materials-Consortia/OPTIMADE/optimade.md

 The definitions of specific properties in this standard define their types.
 Similarly, for database-provider-specific properties, the database provider decides their types.
-In the syntactic constructs that can accommodate values of more than one type, the semantics of the comparisons are controlled by the types of the participating properties.
-The following conventions apply for comparisons of values of different types:
+In the syntactic constructs that can accommodate values of more than one type, types of all participating values are REQUIRED to match, with a single exception of timestamps (see below).
+Different types of values MUST be reported as `501 Not Implemented` errors, meaning that type conversion is not implemented in the specification.

-* In a comparison with an integer property, a numeric or string token represents the integer value that would result from a conversion using the conventions of stdlib's `atoi`.

-* In a comparison with a float property, a numeric or string token represents the float value that would result from a conversion using the conventions of stdlib's `atof`.

-* In a comparison with a string property, a numeric token represents its string value (verbatim sequence of characters comprising its token).

-* If a comparison is provided between only constants of incompatible types, e.g., `5 < "13"`, the implementation MUST respond with error `501 Not Implemented`.
-The same applies for comparisons of two properties of different type, e.g. `nelements > chemical_formula_hill`.
+As the filter language syntax does not define a lexical token for timestamps, values of this type are expressed using string tokens in [RFC 3339 Internet Date/Time Format](https://tools.ietf.org/html/rfc3339#section-5.6).

-* In a comparison with a timestamp property, a string token represents a timestamp value that would result from parsing the string according to [RFC 3339 Internet Date/Time Format](https://tools.ietf.org/html/rfc3339#section-5.6).
+In a comparison with a timestamp property, a string token represents a timestamp value that would result from parsing the string according to RFC 3339 Internet Date/Time Format.
+Interpretation failures MUST be reported with error `400 Bad Request`.

-* Comparison of a timestamp property and a numeric token MUST be reported with error `501 Not implemented`.

-If a conversion is performed, the API implementation SHOULD supply a warning in the response and specify the actual search values that were used.
-Alternatively, the implementation MAY instead respond with error `501 Not Implemented` with an explanation that specifies which comparison generated the type mismatch.
-The implementation MUST either make a conversion or respond with an error.
-It MUST NOT, e.g., silently treat such comparisons as always non-matching.

 ### Optional filter features